Gravitational four-derivative corrections in non-relativistic heterotic supergravity and the $SO(8)$ Green-Schwarz mechanism

 \makeatletter \@addtoreset{equation}{section} \makeatother {\thesection.\arabic{equation}} We present the first explicit construction of the four-derivative gravitational corrections to heterotic supergravity in the non-relativistic (NR) limit.
-By extending the Bergshoeff–de Roo identification to NR backgrounds, we obtain a finite higher-derivative completion of the NR heterotic action and determine its full set of symmetry transformations.
+By extending the Bergshoeff–de Roo identification to NR backgrounds, we obtain the full finite four-derivative completion of the gravitational sector of the NR heterotic supergravity action.
 A key outcome is the emergence of a gravitational $SO(8)$ Green–Schwarz mechanism from the NR gauge transformation of the Kalb–Ramond field.
 This mechanism can be trivialized through suitable field redefinitions, in agreement with a previous analysis of this transformation.
 Our results establish a systematic framework for incorporating higher-curvature gravitational dynamics into NR string heterotic backgrounds.

 {\arabic{footnote}}